 - The child should be able to complete standardized testing in a quiet room away from other children.

-- A designated “note taker” can give the child a copy of their notes so the child can focus more intently on what the teacher is saying.
+- A designated “note taker” can give the child a copy of their notes to focus more intently on what the teacher is saying.

 - A “bell buddy” can tap the child on the shoulder when it’s time to come in from outdoor activities like recess or PE.

-- More recently, some adults with severe APD and even a few children have been fit with hearing aids with a small amount of amplification to help them listen more easily.
-These people have “normal hearing” but the small boost in volume helps them to understand what is being said.
+- More recently, some adults with severe APD and even a few children have been fitted with hearing aids with a small amount of amplification to help them listen more easily.
+These people have “normal hearing,” but the slight volume boost helps them understand what is being said.

-Can a child with Autism or ADHD be diagnosed with Auditory Processing Disorder?
+Can an autistic or ADHD child be diagnosed with Auditory Processing Disorder?

-Autism, ADHD, and Auditory Processing Disorder have some overlapping signs and symptoms.
-People with autism process sound differently, which can result in not responding to their name or being sensitive to loud sounds.
+Autism, ADHD, and Auditory Processing Disorder have overlapping signs and symptoms.
+People with autism process sound differently, resulting in not responding to their name or being sensitive to loud sounds.
 They also have communication difficulties because they process speech and language differently than neurotypical peers.
 Listening and auditory processing both require attention and focus.
-When a person with ADHD is thinking about something else, their brain can struggle to switch back into active listening mode so they often miss the first part of what someone said or sometimes the entire message.
-This is where working as an interdisciplinary team comes in handy – so that all of the experts can come together and make sure they are treating the correct disorder.
+When a person with ADHD thinks about something else, their brain can struggle to switch back into active listening mode, so they often miss the first part of what someone said or sometimes the entire message.
+This is where working as an interdisciplinary team comes in handy – so that all the experts can come together and ensure they are treating the correct disorder.

-Many of the communication strategies and school accommodations for APD can also help people with Autism and ADHD.
-People with Autism and ADHD often receive speech therapy at schools and speech language pathologists can work with classroom teachers to incorporate these strategies to help with listening skills.
+Many communication strategies and school accommodations for APD can also help people with Autism and ADHD.
+People with Autism and ADHD often receive speech therapy at schools, and speech language pathologists can work with teachers to incorporate strategies to help with listening skills.

-Thank you Lindsay!
-We are so grateful for your expertise in this area, and for this incredible explanation of this complex issue.
-We often receive questions about ADHD, autism, and auditory processing disorder, and now we know exactly where to send people for more information!
+Thank you, Lindsay!
+We are so grateful for your expertise in this area and for this incredible explanation of this complex issue.

-If your child has a diagnosis of ADHD, check out our online course, Creating Calm.
+If your child is diagnosed with ADHD, check out our online course, Creating Calm.
 We break down tools and strategies to help you raise a happy and independent child with ADHD.